nodaguti/gulp-electron-mocha/ReadMe.md

 # gulp-electron-mocha
-> Run client-side Mocha tests in electron
+> Run client-side Mocha tests in Electron

 This is a simple wrapper for [electron-mocha](https://github.com/jprichardson/electron-mocha).